actoron/jadex/docs/android/android.md

 ### jadex-gradle-plugin up to 3.0.0-RC41

-Please be aware that versions before 3.0.0-RC41 are only compatible with android build tools version up to 1.3.0.
+Please be aware that versions before 3.0.0-RC41 are only compatible with Android build tools version up to 1.3.0.
 This means you have to make sure version 1.3.0 of the build tools is used:

 ```groovy